 Typically, “high earner” refers to individuals who earn a high enough income to save and invest the majority of their monthly earnings.
 These individuals often benefit from the advantages of offshore accounts and the unique banking services that come with banking as a high-income earner.

-This usually includes people who are still working, either for themselves or in a high paying professional position.
+This usually includes people who are still working, either for themselves or in a high-paying professional position.

 If, however, you do earn US $300,000+ per year, congratulations!